PoniatPaw/Miejsko-Wiejski-Rowerzysta/README.md

 </p>

 <p align="center">
- The MIEJSKO - WIEJSKI app is dedicated to tourists and the local Suwalszczyzna community who want to actively explore the region by bicycle.
+ The MIEJSKO - WIEJSKI, app is dedicated to tourists and the local Suwalszczyzna community who want to actively explore the region by bicycle.
 </p>

 <p align="center">